Archetypes

 - Shoutmon EX6 (🏳️🌈)

 The most basic form of Xros Heart, it focuses on rapidly accumulating the components' evolved forms underneath your Tamers, then playing out an extremely cheap body that debuffs the entire opponent field per color in sources, while also playing out an additional smaller body as an <Alliance> target.
-It can be built either for aggro (cycling low-level searchers like RaptorSparrowmon to get a bunch of draws) or control (utilizing the unevolved forms' effects to cheaply evolve into their higher forms under your Tamers), but the aggro build is transparently better so most of the time that's what you'll see.
+Features a consistency Tamer in Kotone that can recycle the high-end xrosses and suspend herself to play them out, enabling a 0-cost bungus under perfect conditions.

 - Shoutmon X5/X7 ("Low End Turbo") (RK)

-A playstyle that focuses on setting up and tearing down low-end xrosses for a memory-efficient beatdown.
+A playstyle that focuses on setting up and tearing down low-end xrosses for a memory-efficient beatdown (accordingly, it was more popular before EX6 got access to Kotone).
 It's often paired with generic black aces like BlackSeraphimon and Darkdramon in place of a typical high end, though X7 and Superior Mode occasionally make appearances as 1-ofs as well.
 These decks often don't run the evolved forms, or use them at very low quantities as an emergency measure; while the evolved forms have rules text allowing them to substitute for the unevolved forms in xrosses, they cannot be recycled by <Material Save>.

 - Xros Heart engine Duftmon (EN: "Leopardmon") ("Xros Duft") (GY)

 A swarm deck that utilizes the fact that most of Xros Heart's level 5s are green in order to go into Duftmon, which then plays out the unevolved green mons from hand without paying the cost, allowing their effects to get them a free evo into their evolved counterparts from under your Tamers.
-Bricks hard if it doesn't see 5s and the yellow tamer early enough, but if it gets its engine online it can do some ridiculous things.
-Furthermore, Duftmon ACE threatens the level 5s at counter timing and can steal turn if a blocker dies, which can be devastating.
+Bricks hard and often, but can steal games if it gets its pieces early enough.

 - ZekeGreymon ("Blue Flare") (BK)

-Pretty easy to pick up. <Jamming> and unsuspending go brr, and with recent support it also has access to <De-Evolve>.
-This deck boasts the single greatest search power in the game, in the form of a cost-5 option card that searches six cards deep, takes two of them to the hand and also plays out a Tamer while it's at it.
+A one-trick xros deck that focuses on playing the same 3-cost level 5 over and over, unsuspending when it attacks and then ramping into a level 6 from under your tamers for free (or for -2, depending) on the second swing.
+MailBirdramon's inherit gives the stacks <Jamming>, and the dual-color cards <De-Evolve> on your swings.
+This deck boasts the single greatest search power in the game, in the form of a cost-5 option card that searches six cards deep, takes two of them to the hand and also plays out a tamer while it's at it.

 - DarkKnightmon ("Twilight") (KM)